serpenscaput/wl9/Wolfenstein 3D Second Edition/Wolfenstein 3D Second Edition - Readme.txt

 Just type WOl3DSE to play.

-If you find any bugs please email me at Spenser2005@aol.com.
+If you find any bugs please email me at Spenser2005 (at) aol.com.

 Current version: 2.0
 Current source code revision: 1.5